 Switching training toilets may cause confusion and insecurity, making potty training more difficult for your child.

 Encourage your child to sit on the training toilet with pants on as a start.
 Read books, play with toys or sing songs to make her feel that sitting on the toilet is fun.
 The last thing you want is to have your child associate stress with using the potty.

 If there are older kids at home, have your child observe how easy it is to use the toilet.
 Kids learn best by observing other kids!

-Encourage your child to take off her own pants and then sit on the potty chair or toilet seat.
-Try to explain to her that when the diaper is wet, we take off our pants and sit on the potty.
+Encourage your child to take off his own pants and then sit on the potty chair or toilet seat.
+Try to explain to him that when the diaper is wet, we take off our pants and sit on the potty.

-The goal is to have your child use the potty every time when they are awake.
-When they pee or poop in the toilet, give lots of praise!
+The goal is to have your child use the potty every time he is awake.
+When he pee or poop in the toilet, give lots of praise!
 Slowly train your child to tell you the need to go.
 If he hasn’t peed in the past 3 hours, ask him whether he wants to go.
-If your child usually have a bowel movement on a certain time of the day, ask him whether he needs to poop.
+If your child usually has a bowel movement at a certain time of the day, ask him whether he needs to poop.

-Potty training can take 3 months or longer for kids so when accidents happen, don’t get angry or show your disappointment.
+Potty training a stubborn child can take 6 months or longer.
+So when accidents happen, don’t get angry or show your disappointment.

 Love this post?
 Click like and share below!